OSUrobotics/wheelchair-automation/README.md

 wheelchair_description: URDF and launch files for wheelchair initial bringup.

-wheelchair_automation: AMCL and Navigation for the wheelchair.
+wheelchair_navigation: AMCL and Navigation parameters for the wheelchair.

 wheelchair_bringup: TODO